tobiasbriones/cp-unah-is910-simulation-theory/projectile-motion/index.md

 (t + step / 2)) $$.
 These field can be the tangent line at $$ t $$ too, but that doesn't matter much for this exercise.
 The lines will be more details as more steps are taken.

+### Render the Particle

+This is the last part of the process consisting of drawing the motion of the projectile.